ilyacantor/AOSRevOpsAgent/SUPABASE_SETUP.md

 ## Quick Setup Instructions

-To complete the Pipeline Health Monitor setup, you need to create the `customer_health` table in your Supabase database.
+To complete the Pipeline Health Monitor setup, you need to create the `salesforce_health_scores` table in your Supabase database.

 ### Step 1: Open Supabase SQL Editor